-From ocean shore to forest floor the Siuslaw National Forest extends from Tillamook to Coos Bay along the Oregon Coast.
-The Siuslaw National Forest stretches from the lush forests of the coastal mountains to the unique Oregon Dunes and the beaches of the Pacific Ocean.
+From forest floor to ocean shore the Siuslaw National Forest stretches from the lush forests of the coastal mountains to the unique Oregon Dunes and the beaches of the Pacific Ocean.
 Come, play, explore a stunning choice of things to do and see.
 Find out more about the Siuslaw National Forest.

 Looking for more adventure?
-Explore in our recreation section.
+Explore our recreation section.

 Beachgoers are urged to help recovery efforts of the threatened Western snowy plover by respecting nesting areas and beach restrictions March 15 through Sept.
 15. Certain beaches, listed here, are known plover nesting areas.
 On these plover beaches, the dry sand and dunes are closed to all access, except along official trails, to protect eggs and chicks.